Algorithmic-trading-and-investment/Workshop-1/README.md

 # Assignment-1

+## Learning outcomes

+1. Learning how to access RStudio Server
-Question 1: How do I use Git version control to set up my assignments?
+2. Learning how to use Git version control